1. Getting Started

 Rate Limiting

-Note: This only affects new messages you send.
-Your existing data feed continues uninterrupted.
+Note: Throttling only affects new messages and reconnections you initiate.
+Your existing data feed continues uninterrupted, and data you receive has no rate limit.

 Empty Subscriptions